 Welcome to the Glenn T. Smith Mathematics Studio!

-The purpose of the Studio approach is to provide students with the resources they need to learn mathematical skills, understand mathematical concepts, apply mathematical ideas and gain confidence in their own mathematical ability.
+Located in P-220, on the second floor of Building P, the Math Studio is a large classroom space equipped with computers and specialized tutors.
+The purpose of the Studio approach is to provide students with the resources they need to learn mathematical skills, understand mathematical concepts, apply mathematical ideas, and gain confidence in their own mathematical ability.
 Everyone can be a successful math student with enough time and effort, and the Studio courses have been structured so that time to practice is an integral part of the class itself.
+Need extra help outside of class?
+Visit the Studio at any time during opening hours for walk-in tutoring.

 Schedule

 All tutoring services are closed when the college is closed.
-To view these dates check out the SF Calendar.
+To view these dates check out the Official College Dates.

 The studio closes each term at the end of finals, and opens again on the first day of the new term.
 The fastest way to reach the math studio coordinator is by email.